 Employees of an enterprise are the direct customers of the IT department.
 With any customer/vendor relationship, the ultimate goal is to solve their client’s problem and make them happy.
-This conversation between the end-users and the IT department within the enterprise, happens around application performance.
+This conversation, between the end users and the IT department within the enterprise, happens around application performance.
 If there are issues with application performance management, the IT manager quickly hears this from his clients and is tasked to correct whatever the issue might be.
-With most business critical applications rapid move to private and public clouds, the application performance management quickly moves to WAN performance management, as the WAN links are becoming the life-blood of application performance management.
+With most business-critical applications rapidly moving to private and public clouds, the application performance management quickly moves to WAN performance management, as the WAN links are becoming the lifeblood of application performance management.

-It is however, easy to misdiagnose the real problem and therefore provide some incorrect medicine to the patient.
-Here we go over some of the common traps that you may fall into as an IT person, but it is always healthier to look deeper to make sure the diagnosis is correct.
-Let’s briefly go over some of those traps:
+It is, however, easy to misdiagnose the real problem and therefore prescribe some incorrect medicine to the patient.
+Let’s go over some of the common traps that you may fall into as an IT person, and then look a little deeper to make sure the diagnosis is correct:

-To avoid these common misdiagnosis and associated mis-treatments, it is a good idea to investigate, measure and track the traffic flows in your network with the associated network metrics including average and peak throughput and metrics on latency and jitter.
+To avoid these common misdiagnoses and associated mis-treatments, it is a good idea to investigate, measure, and track the traffic flows in your network with associated network metrics including average and peak throughput and metrics on latency and jitter.
 Once you have more detailed data on your network and the traffic flowing through it, advanced inbound QoS and advanced outbound QoS techniques will help tremendously in prioritizing, filtering and traffic shaping your WAN flows.

 Cahit Akin, CEO, Mushroom Networks, Inc.